Heroes on Ordinary Days

 Tom laughed.
 "You have something there, Neelix.
 But I don't think it's a good idea to present the Captain with a picture of Shannon O'Donnell in front of the whole crew."

 Tom thought quickly.
 He could tell that this was really important to Neelix.
 "Hold on.
-Why don't we have the senior staff meet with the Captain a few minutes early?
-You can give it to her then in the smaller setting."
+Why don't we have a smaller gathering with the senior staff before the party?
+You can give it to her then."

 Neelix brightened, then frowned.
 "I have so much to do here.
-I don't think I can come up with an excuse to reach all the senior staff in time to get a private message through to them, not without alerting the Captain to the fact that something is up.
+I don't think I can get a private message to all the senior staff in time, not without alerting the Captain to the fact that something is up.
 It's not the kind of message that I can send through your 'grape vine' or over an open comm link either."

 "What are you going to do, Tom?
 You don't have much free time before tonight either."

-Well, it had seemed to Tom like a good plan when he had explained it to Neelix, but well into his afternoon meeting with Commander Chakotay, Tom had to wonder if he'd promised too much when he'd said he'd be able to help Neelix set up for the party.
-His meeting with the Commander had gone on even longer than he had expected.
+Well, it had seemed to Tom like a good plan when he had explained it to Neelix, but well into his meeting with Commander Chakotay, Tom had to wonder if he'd have any free time left before the party.
+His meeting with the commander had already gone on even longer than he could have imagined.

-Tom had figured out a while ago that the number of follow-up questions the Captain assigned to him increased in direct proportion to the amount of humor he injected into the reports that she was having him write.
-This time he had been inspired, so it was little surprise that today's list was long.
-But now Chakotay was adding even more questions to the list.
+Tom had realized a while ago that the number of follow-up questions the Captain assigned was directly related to the amount of humor he injected into his reports.
+This time he had been inspired, so it was little surprise that today's list was long and Chakotay was now adding even more questions.

-Chakotay was sitting behind his office desk facing Tom in the chair across from him.
-Chakotay took the time to patiently explain his rationale for each of the points that he was adding to the list.
-"So, Tom, this covers many of the typical questions that a good First Officer should ask himself when dealing with the crew.
+Tom waited and listened while Chakotay patiently explained his rationale for each of the new points on his list.
+"So, Tom, this covers many of the typical questions that a First Officer should ask himself when dealing with the crew.
 You can shadow me a few times to get more practical experience with how well ship's protocols work, or sometimes don't work, in effective crew management.
 You'll begin to get a fuller picture of the range of tasks that a good First Officer should perform regularly in order to do the job really well."

 "Begin?"
 Tom had to ask himself.
 "There's going to be more?"
 Tom took a gulp of his cooling herbal tea.
 The tea was not Tom's first choice of beverage.
-But the offer of the tea, and the chair, were tacit signals from Chakotay that they would be on informal terms during their meeting.
+But the offer of the tea and Chakotay's invitation to sit were tacit signals that they would be on informal terms during their meeting.
 Tom's acceptance of the tea was his way of showing that he was willing to do his part in the ongoing process of renegotiating a relationship that had once verged on corrosive.

 Chakotay sensed a con job coming.
 He leaned back in his chair.
 He wasn't sure what Tom had in mind.
 For now, he was willing to hear him out.
 There was no doubt that this would be interesting.